New York Food Blogger Busted for Cheating in Fort Lauderdale Half Marathon

 Jane Seo blazed across the finish line at last weekend's Fort Lauderdale Half Marathon with a stellar time of 1 hour 21 minutes.
 The professional New York food blogger's blistering 6:15-per-mile pace earned her second place among the thousands who raced.
 Seo paraded around the finish line while grinning and gripping a gaudy medal.

 But her pace, it turns out, was too good to be true.
 Seo has now been disqualified for cutting the course — a crime she confessed to only after a computer sleuth crushed her elaborate coverup.
-After a lengthy post published on marathoninvestigation.com documented her lies in exquisite detail, she posted a four-paragraph apology to her 34,400 Instagram followers.
+A lengthy post published on marathoninvestigation.com documented her lies in exquisite detail.
+She later posted a four-paragraph apology to her 34,400 Instagram followers.

 “I made a HORRIBLE choice .. what an idiot I was!” she wrote in a post that's since been taken down.
 “I am extremely ashamed … I am so sorry everyone.”